 In this opening discussion, participants will explain their duties as government writers and how those responsibilities differ from those of their counterparts in the private sector.
 Next, group members will put themselves in their readers’ chairs for the purpose of describing the factors that influence whether a piece of writing can be considered good.
 Following that conversation, we will review questions writers should ask themselves before choosing written communication over faster and easier methods of conveying information.
 Finally, participants will review the course topic list and shape the day’s agenda.

 Quick Wins: Making an Immediate Difference

-The Plain Writing Act of 2010 requires federal government writers use clear communication the public can understand.
+The Plain Writing Act of 2010 requires federal government writers to use clear communication the public can understand.
 During this segment of the program, we will highlight a series of tips writers can put immediately in practice to improve the readability of their documents.
-Without any additional instruction on mechanics of English, participants will apply these quick-win fixes to a variety of texts.
+Without any additional instruction on the mechanics of English, participants will apply these quick-win fixes to a variety of texts.
 By this segment’s conclusion, group members should understand how, when used back on the job, these small changes can improve their writing.